DaPBillk/LordWumpus/README.md

 ### Chaos

 This is where the madness truly starts.
+(The bot must have the administrator permission)

 - Lynching members daily (There must be at least 3 members the bot can kick)
 - Wumpus has fits that if not ended quickly can delete random channels